Popular Orono pub Common Loon to move, closing mid-June

 The English-style pub is known for its welcoming atmosphere and incorporating an eclectic menu into the heart of Orono.
 Football (AKA soccer) and rugby fans are welcome to watch on regular match nights.

-Co-owner Cory Gardner told NEWS CENTER Maine the establishment knew about the move for roughly over a month, but chose not to go public until they noticed construction on the new Orono Arcade façade.
+Co-owner Cory Gardner told NEWS CENTER Maine the establishment made the decision about the move for roughly over a month but chose not to go public until they noticed construction on the new Orono Arcade façade.
 The owners wanted to get ahead of the imminent relocation and made the announcement.

 Gardner said the Orono Arcade will be taking over the space as it expands to the second floor of the building.
 The owners were offered a month-to-month lease until the restaurant's necessary time to move but opted for a break in business to “jump-start” the process of finding a new location.